 Example 1:

-Let's take an example to illustrate the use of the vswprintf function in C++.
+Let's consider a scenario to demonstrate the utilization of the vswprintf function in C++.

 #include <stdio.h>